mikelevins/taps/README.md

     tap-fn (fn series) => series

+Returns a new series of values computed by mapping the function `fn` over the elements of `series`.

 **tap-integers** *Function*<br/>

     tap-integers (&key from by upto below downto above) => series

+Returns a new series of integers.
+The first element of the series is `from`, whose default value is zero.
+Each successive element is obtained by adding the value of `by` to the previous one.
+THe default value of `by` is one.
+If `upto` is supplied then the series continues until the next element is greater than `upto`.
+If `below` is supplied, it continues until the next element is greater than or equal to `below`.
+If `downto` is supplied, it continues until the next element is less than `downto`.
+If `above` is supplied then it continues until the next element is less than or equal to `above`.

+The series returned by tap-integers may be of infinite length.
+For example, the expression

+    (tap-integers)

+returns an infinite series that starts with

+    #Z(0 1 2 3 ...

 **tap-random-integers** *Function*<br/>

     tap-random-integers (below &optional (random-state *random-state*)) => series

+Returns an infinite series of random integers, each less than `below`.